qedhtp/eins/README.md

 But you might not remember everything all the time.
 That's why this tool was created.

-eins comes from **Albert Einstein**.
+The **eins** comes from **Albert Einstein**.
 Because he said something like: "Don't try to memorize everything you can easily look up in a book."

 test  test   test